-The resting scalp hairs, now in the form of club hairs, remain firmly attached to the hair follicles at first.
-It is only about 2 months after the shock that the new hairs coming up through the scalp push out the "dead" club hairs and increased hair fall is noticed 2 to 4 months after the triggering event.
+The resting scalp club hairs remain firmly attached to the hair follicles at first.
+The new hairs coming up through the scalp push out the resting club hairs and increased hair fall is noticed 2 to 4 months after the triggering event.

-Because nail and hair growth are under the same influences, an arrest in hair growth is often mirrored in the nails by a groove across them coinciding with the time of the shock to the system.
-This is called a Beau's line.
-The time of the shock can be estimated from the fact that a finger nail takes 5 months to grow from the posterior nail fold to the free edge.
-So if the groove in the nail is half way down the nail then the shock must have been 2 1/2 months ago.
+Because nail and hair growth are under the same influences, an arrest in hair growth is often mirrored in the nails by a groove across them coinciding with the time of the shock to the system — a Beau line.
+The time of the shock can be estimated from the fact that a fingernail takes 5 months to grow from the posterior nail fold to the free edge.
+So if the groove in the nail is halfway down the nail, the shock must have been two and a half months ago.

 Chronic telogen effluvium